 Foreign pests threaten our native animals, birds and plants.
-Willoughby Council is working on the behalf of the community to protect the natural environment by removing feral animals from the bushland.
+Willoughby Council is working on behalf of the community to protect the natural environment by removing feral animals from the bushland.

 Foxes are twice as common in urban areas than in agricultural zones.
 Studies show that in areas where fox baiting has been carried out, native animals recover and return to their now-safe natural habitats.